 Waco is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Waco is nearly on par with the US average for all cities of 21.84%: 18.43% of adults 25 and older in Waco have a bachelor's degree or advanced degree.
+The education level of Waco citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.43% of adults 25 and older in Waco have a college degree.

 The per capita income in Waco in 2022 was $29,662, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $118,648 for a family of four.
 However, Waco contains both very wealthy and poor people as well.